South Willamette

 TRAINING AND EXPECTATIONS

 Everyone learns planting, cultivation, harvesting, washing/packing, and use of relevant tools.
-Rogue Farm Corps Apprentices will also get exposure to seeding, irrigation and some farm business management skills.
+Rogue Farm Corps Apprentices will also get exposure to seeding.
 Depending on strengths and interests of the Apprentice and the farm’s needs, staff often have the opportunity to take on special duties once adapted to the farm.

-Training will be coordinated by co-owner Amber.
+Training will be coordinated by co-owner Amber and multi-year employee Miranda.
 Some elements are best taught by owners Jonah (field management and maintenance lead) or Amber (business management and harvest lead).
-Others will be delegated to one of two experienced staff, Miranda (3rd season) and Jason (11th season).
+Others will be delegated to one of two experienced staff, Miranda (4th season) and Jason (12th season).
 The mentor team approach collectively offers a well rounded experience for an Apprentice while not pulling any one person away from their regular duties on the farm.
 We look forward to meeting you.

 QUALIFICATIONS